-5.2.4 COMPLAINTS SHALL BE HANDED OR TRANSMITTED BY THE COMPETITOR TO THE EVENT DIRECTOR OR HIS DESIGNATED OFFICIAL, WHO WILL ACKNOWLEDGE RECEIPT AND RECORD THE TIME OF RECEIPT.
+5.2.4 COMPLAINT PROCEDURE COMPLAINTS SHALL BE HANDED OR TRANSMITTED BY THE COMPETITOR TO THE EVENT DIRECTOR OR HIS DESIGNATED OFFICIAL, WHO WILL ACKNOWLEDGE RECEIPT AND RECORD THE TIME OF RECEIPT.
+(S1 An3 7.4)

-5.3 COMMUNICATION (S1 An3 7.7)
+5.3 COMMUNICATION (NOT USED)

 REPLIES TO COMPLAINTS SHALL BE POSTED ON THE OFFICIAL NOTICE BOARD AT FIXED TIMES, ANNOUNCED IN ADVANCE BY THE DIRECTOR.

-5.4 PUBLICATION (S1 An3 7.7)
+(Double with 5.4)

+5.7 COMMUNICATION AND PUBLICATION

 REPLIES TO COMPLAINTS SHALL BE POSTED ON THE OFFICIAL NOTICE BOARD AT FIXED TIMES, ANNOUNCED IN ADVANCE BY THE DIRECTOR.
 THE EVENT DIRECTOR SHALL PUBLISH THE COMPLAINT AND ITS RULING.

-5.5 PROTEST (S1 An3 8, GS 6.3.6)
+WHEN THE RESULTS OF AN EVENT MAY BE AFFECTED BY THE RULING OF A COMPLAINT, THEY SHALL NOT BE CONSIDERED AS FINAL UNTIL THE COMPLAINT HAS BEEN RULED UPON.
+(S1 An3 7.7)

+5.8 COMPLAINT AFTER AN EVENT

+ARE NOT PERMISSIBLE FOR ANY CIA SANCTIONED EVENT.

+5.9 (NOT USED)

+5.10 (NOT USED)

+5.5 11 PROTEST)

 5.5.1 IF DISSATISFIED WITH THE DECISION ON A COMPLAINT MADE DURING AN EVENT, A COMPETITOR, OR A TEAM LEADER IN THE CASE OF AN EVENT WITH NATIONAL TEAMS, HAS THE RIGHT OF PROTEST.
-IF A COMPETITOR HAS NO SEPARATE TEAM LEADER, HE MAY must LODGE THE PROTEST HIMSELF.
+IF A COMPETITOR HAS NO xSEPARATE TEAM LEADER, HE MAY must LODGE THE PROTEST HIMSELF.
 NO PERSON (COMPETITOR OR TEAM LEADER DEPENDING ON THE EVENT CATEGORY) IS PERMITTED TO PRESENT TWO CONSECUTIVE PROTESTS ON THE SAME INCIDENT.
 A PROTEST SHALL CONCERN ONLY ONE MATTER.
-THE PROTEST MUST BE ACCOMPANIED BY THE PAYMENT OF A PROTEST FEE.
+THE PROTEST MUST BE ACCOMPANIED BY THE PAYMENT OF A PROTEST FEE. (this sentence is contained in the next para) IN CASE OF DIFFERENT MATTERS, SEPARATE PROTESTS MUST BE MADE.
+(S1 An3 8.1)

-5.5.2 DECLARATIONS OF INTENTION TO PROTEST AND PROTESTS SHALL BE HANDED OR TRANSMITTED BY THE COMPETITOR TO THE EVENT DIRECTOR OR HIS DESIGNATED OFFICIAL, WHO WILL ACKNOWLEDGE RECEIPT AND RECORD THE TIME OF RECEIPT.
+5.5.2 14.1 DECLARATIONS OF INTENTION TO PROTEST, AND PROTESTS WITH PROTEST FEES, SHALL BE HANDED OR TRANSMITTED BY THE COMPETITOR TO THE EVENT DIRECTOR OR HIS DESIGNATED OFFICIAL, WHO WILL ACKNOWLEDGE RECEIPT AND RECORD THE TIME OF RECEIPT.
+(S1 An3 8.4)

-5.5.3 A COMPETITOR WHO HAS MADE A PROTEST HAS THE RIGHT TO MAKE A VERBAL PRESENTATION OF HIS CASE TO THE JURY.
+5.5.3 18 A COMPETITOR WHO HAS MADE A PROTEST HAS THE RIGHT TO MAKE A VERBAL PRESENTATION OF HIS CASE TO THE JURY.
 HE MAY BE ASSISTED BY AN INTERPRETER OR ADVISOR OF HIS CHOICE DURING THIS MEETING.
+(S1 An3 8.8)